Review:

 Key Features

-- Development and certification of aviation safety standards
+- Regulating aviation safety standards

-- Issuing of airworthiness certificates for aircraft
+- Issuing type certificates for products, parts, and appliances

 Pros